edimaudo/Python-projects/data_analytics/Pleasefundthis/writeup.md

 - **Performance Trends & Comparison (The "When & How Much")**: This theme focuses on benchmarking.
 It moves from what the market is to how it behaves over time and against expectations.
 - **Flow & Distribution** (The "Who & What"): This theme analyzes the mechanics of the crowd.
 It looks at how many people are involved and at what price points.
 - **Success Drivers & Indicators** (The "Why"): This theme attempts to find metrics that would drive crowdfunding outcomes.
 The analysis was done using the zerve.ai platform.
-Also a sucess prediction classification model was built.
-Peformed training and tested the data using different machine learning models and experiments.
-I then settled on a gradient boosting model.  the finalized model had an accuracy of 66%
+A crowdfunding sucess classification model was built.
+I Peformed training and tested using the data using different machine learning models and experiments.
+I then settled on a gradient boosting model.  the finalized model had an accuracy of 66%.
+It was also built into a streamlit app.
 A web version was built using In the **streamlit**.
 It has an overview section, Country Insights, City Insights, Category Insights and Success Prediction.
 ## How it was built
 - The app was built using Crowdfunding data